sanic-org/html5tagger/README.md

 <iframe srcdoc="<!DOCTYPE html><html lang=en><meta charset=&quot;utf-8&quot;><title>Test page</title><ul><li>Write documents in Python<li>Simple syntax<ul><li>No brackets or closing tags<li>Integrates with other code<ul><li>Easy<li>Efficient</ul></ul><li>Avoids whitespace problems common in templating</ul>"></iframe>
 ```

-Boolean values convert into short attributes.
+## Name mangling and boolean attributes

 Underscore at the end of name is ignored so that Python's reserved names such as `for` can be specified.
 Other underscores convert into hyphens.

+Boolean values convert into short attributes.

 ```python
 E.input(type="checkbox", id="somebox", checked=True).label(for_="somebox", aria_role="img")("🥳")